jarviscanada/jarvis_data_eng_JoonhoMyung/linux_sql/README.md

 # Introduction
-This project runs monitoring agent for a Linux cluster of nodes.
+This project runs a monitoring agent for a Linux cluster of nodes.
 The hardware specifications and resource usage of each user, which is each node is recorded in real-time.

 The collected hardware specification data and resource usage is recorded in a psql instance.
-Hardware specification is inserted only once at installation time but resource usage statistics is inserted into the database every minute.
+Hardware specification is inserted only once at installation time but resource usage statistics are inserted into the database every minute.

-I have used bash script, docker and git to implement this project.
+I have used bash script, docker, and git to implement this project.
-Docker was used to set up a psql instance which enabled me to use it on my local machine.
+Docker was used to setting up a psql instance which enabled me to use it on my local machine.
-Git was used to manage and keep track of my source code for each task.
+Git was used to managing and keeping track of my source code for each task.